mlpack/mlpack4_joss/paper.md

 deployment, making mlpack suitable for a wide range of deployment environments.
 A more complete set of motivations can be found in the mlpack vision document [@mlpack2021vision].

+mlpack is a general-purpose machine learning library, targeting both academic and commercial use; for instance, data scientists who need efficiency and ease of deployment, or, e.g., by researchers who need flexibility and extensibility.
+While there are other machine learning libraries intended to be used from C++, many, such as FAISS [@johnson2019billion] and FLANN [@muja2009fast], are limited to a few specific algorithms, instead of a full range of machine learning algorithms, like mlpack provides.  dlib-ml [@dlib09], on the other hand, does provide a broad toolkit of machine learning algorithms, but its extensibility is somewhat limited as it does not use policy-based design [@alexandrescu2001modern] to provide arbitrary user-defined behavior, and the range of machine learning algorithms provided is smaller than mlpack's.

 # Functionality